L-ENA/ThesisCode/README.md

 Classes that contain data are:

 TrialObject
--contains info of a single trial, all its outcomes as objects in an outcome list and all references as objects in reference list
+- contains info of a single trial, all its outcomes as objects in an outcome list and all references as objects in reference list

 Outcome objects
--different classes for continuous, dichotomous, and other less frequent outcome types.
+- different classes for continuous, dichotomous, and other less frequent outcome types.
 Outcomes are stored on outcomes list of their trial object

 Reference objects
 - different classes that contain infos on type and reference data.
 Stored in the respective trial object.